BottlecapDave/HomeAssistant-OutlookCalendar/readme.md

 1. Open a browser and navigate to the Azure Active Directory admin center.
 Login using a personal account (aka: Microsoft Account) or Work or School Account.

-2. Select Azure Active Directory in the left-hand navigation, then select App registrations under Manage.
+2. Select `Azure Active Directory` in the left-hand navigation, then select `App registrations` under `Manage`.

-3. Select New registration.
-On the Register an application page, set the values as follows.
+3. Select `New registration`.
+On the `Register an application` page, set the values as follows.

     a.
 Set Name to `Home Assistant`